gbmhunter/blog/content/pcb-design/component-packages/qfn-component-package/_index.md

 ## Overview

 `QFN` is a family of SMD component packages with typically 12-108 leads.
 The QFN package is commonly used today for higher lead count ICs such as microcontrollers.
 It is a **near chip-scale package**, with all the pins being around the perimeter and an optional thermal pad(s) in the center.
 It is one of the highest pin-density SMD packages without resorting to BGA.
 Note that there are different pitch footprints within the QFN family!
-And QFN packages do not have to be square (square is the most common), some rectangular versions exist with a different number of leads on the two sides (they always have the same number of pins on the opposite side).
+And QFN packages do not have to be square (square is the most common), some rectangular versions exist with a different number of leads on the two sides (they always have the same number of pins on the opposite side). {{% ref "fig-qfn-16-with-ep-3d-model" %}} shows a typical QFN package with an equal number of leads on all sides and an exposed pad.

+{{% figure ref="fig-qfn-16-with-ep-3d-model" src="qfn-16-with-ep-3d-model.png" width="300px" caption="A 3D render of a typical QFN-16 package with an exposed pad on the bottom center[^digikey-renesas-isl84467irtz-t-ic-switch]." %}}

 QFN packages offer benefits over other packages for high-speed circuits, as well as high heat dissipation capabilities.
 QFN packages are lacking gull-wing leads (like that present on the QFP package), which create noise in high-speed applications.
 However because the package is sitting right on the surface of the PCB (or very close to it), they suffer more from mechanical/thermal stress than other SMD packages with larger stand-offs, such as the QFP package.